-- (a) (1 pt) This assignment has 5 pages.
-Do not staple or use paper clip.
-Also, use/print single-sided page.
-Your submitted work will be scanned using automatic document feeder. - (b) (2 pt) Write your first name and the last three digit of your student ID on the upperright corner of every submitted page. - (c) (7 pt) It is important that you try to solve all problems.
-For each part, write your explanation/derivation and answer in the space provided. - (d) Late submission will be heavily penalized.
+- (a) This assignment has 5 pages. - (b) (1 pt) Work and write your answers directly on these provided sheets (not on other blank sheet(s) of paper).
+Hard-copies are distributed in class. - (c) (1 pt) Write your first name and the last three digits of your student ID on the upperright corner of this page. - (d) (8 pt) Try to solve all problems. - (e) Late submission will be heavily penalized.